-The proposed amendments would take effect on the date of introduction of the Bill.
+The proposed amendments would take effect on 30 August 2022.

 Integrity issues have been identified regarding the domestic dividend exemption and the corporate migration rules.
 These issues give rise to situations where companies may derive income or pay dividends without the anticipated New Zealand income taxation by changing their tax residence and obtaining tax relief under a DTA.